 Thoughtful “way-finding” and quality signage is absolutely the best way to curate a more intuitive experience.
 Clear and strategic directional signs that guide and move people through ministry environments will empower guests to take control of their own spiritual experience from day one.

 Keep in mind that “way-finding” doesn’t always demand a huge ugly directional sign mounted to the wall.
 Sometimes, the best label is a strong branded space that intuitively directs your guests.
 For example, your main entry door should be unmistakable – no sign required.
 Four-year-olds should intuitively know where they belong and be naturally drawn to your kids’ environment.

 Some of the best apps on your phone only contain 2-4 buttons on your screen at a time.
 The app may organize the library of a billion songs, yet there are still only 2-4 choices available.
 Simplicity is what makes complexity usable.

 The parking lot is a great place to begin thinking about simplifying the user’s options.
-Add a dozen orange cones to reduce a driver’s turn choices and forge a unified traffic flow (and for the record, the need of traffic cones could indicates poor parking design).
+Add a dozen orange cones to reduce a driver’s turn choices and forge a unified traffic flow (and for the record, the need for traffic cones could indicate poor parking design).

 3. Develop Ministry Districts

 Another way to simplify complexity is to consolidate what you have.
 Think about it, grocery stores group all of the dairy, meat and bread into their own individual districts.
 It’s what makes finding hamburger buns so intuitive.
 Home improvement stores have both plumbing and painting districts.
 It’s even likely that your socks and jeans don’t live in the same dresser drawer but have their own “districts.”